-The Assistant Principal Commercial Development was appointed to the AELP board as the Further Education representative during the reporting period.
-The College is a member of AELP and paid membership fees in accordance with AELP's published rates of £4,320 during the reporting period.
+The Assistant Principal Commercial Development sits on the AELP board as the Further Education representative.
+The College is a member of AELP and paid membership fees in accordance with AELP's published rates of $\pounds 4,320$ during the reporting period.
+The Assistant Principal Commercial Development also has served as a member on the Board of Francesco Group Holdings Ltd during the reporting period.
+The College contracts with company for training and consultancy services and paid $\pounds 18,000$ in fees during the reporting period.
+This was conducted at arms length under the usual business terms.